 On Thursday nights they serve a special seafood menu, featuring paella, for €18.35.

-And, all through the week they serve a special menu, Menú de la Pedrera, which includes half a bottle of wine per person for only for €24.95!
+And, all through the week they serve a special menu, Menú de la Pedrera, which includes half a bottle of wine per person for only €24.95!